“Everyone has a city, and its name is Jerusalem”

 The Jaffa Gate was also known throughout the centuries as Hebron Gate, or Bab al-Khalil, which is a phrase in Arabic referring to Abraham the friend of God, because Abraham is connected to the city of Hebron, and this gate led to Hebron.
 The second inscription, found inside the gate, refers to this name.
 The inscription reads: “There is no God aside from Allah and Abraham is loved by God.”
 In the past, the gate was also referred to as Bethlehem Gate (because it led to Bethlehem) and during the Crusader period, David’s Gate (because of its close proximity to the Tower of David).

-The origin of this gate’s name is, quite unimaginatively, because it is the most recent gate added in the Old City’s walls.
-Built in 1889, the New Gate was created due to pressure from the French Ambassador on the Sultan Abdul Hamid II to ease the passage between convents and churches in the Old City and hostels built for pilgrims outside of the Old City walls.
-In Arabic the gate is called Bab Abdul el-Hamid, after the Sultan who built the gate.
+The origin of this gate’s name is, quite unimaginatively, because it is the most recent gate added to the Old City’s walls.
+Built in 1889, the New Gate was created due to pressure from the French Ambassador on Sultan Abdul Hamid II to ease the passage between convents and churches in the Old City and hostels built for pilgrims outside of the Old City walls.
+In Arabic, the gate is called Bab Abdul el-Hamid, after the Sultan who built the gate.

 Like most of the Old City’s gates, the Damascus Gate also has a Christian name given to it during the Crusader period.
 It was called St. Stephen’s Gate, after the first martyr, Saint Stephen, because the gate led to his burial site.
 Jewish pilgrims during the Middle Ages referred to the gate as “Abraham’s Gate.”

 The Lion’s Gate is the only open gate on the Eastern side of the wall.
-Like most of the gates it has had many names throughout history, given to it by Jews, Arabs, and Christians.
-Its present name, Lion’s Gate, was given by Jews in the mid 19th century.
-On the outside of the gate there four images of Lions which is the reason for the gate’s name.
-Some believe that the lions are the insignia of the Sultan Baybares who ruled over Israel and Jerusalem from 1260.
+Like most of the gates, it has had many names throughout history, given to it by Jews, Arabs, and Christians.
+Its present name, Lion’s Gate, was given by Jews in the mid-19th century.
+On the outside of the gate there are four images of Lions which is the reason for the gate’s name.
+Some believe that the lions are the insignia of Sultan Baybares who ruled over Israel and Jerusalem from 1260.

 The Dung Gate, adjacent to the Southern Wall excavations and the Jewish Quarter, is first referred to in biblical texts.
 Its name, Dung Gate, or in Hebrew Ha’ashpot, is mentioned in the book of Nehemiah.
 However, the biblical gate appears to have been more south that the Dung Gate of today.
-The gate’s name hints to its prior purpose.
-In previous generations the garbage and waste was taken out of the city through this gate because, due to its holiness, it was forbidden to have garbage in the city.
+The gate’s name hints at its prior purpose.
+In previous generations, garbage and waste were taken out of the city through this gate because, due to its holiness, it was forbidden to have garbage in the city.
 This gate also served as the passageway to Jerusalem’s ancient water sources: the Gihon Springs and the Rogel Well.

-One Arabic name for the gate is Bab al-Maarbe – The Gate of the Westerners, after Moslems from North Africa who settled across from the Western Wall.
-During the Middle Ages the gate was called Bab Siloam because you had to pass through this gate reach the Siloam village.
+One Arabic name for the gate is Bab al-Maarbe – The Gate of the Westerners, after Muslims from North Africa who settled across from the Western Wall.
+During the Middle Ages, the gate was called Bab Siloam because you had to pass through this gate to reach the Siloam village.